Stable set polytopes and their 1-skeleta: -polytopes, simplicial complex polytopes, and stable set polytopes

 \subsubsection{Chain polytope of a poset}

 Let $P = (X, \preceq)$ be a finite poset.
-The \demph{comparability graph $G_P$} of $P$ is the graph whose vertex set is $X$ and which contains an edge connecting $x$ and $y$ iff $x \prec y$ or $y \prec x$.
-A subset $A \subseteq X$ is stable for $G_P$ iff it is an antichain of the poset.
+The \demph{comparability graph $G_P$} of $P$ is the graph whose vertex set is $X$ and which contains an edge connecting $x$ and $y$ if and only if $x \prec y$ or $y \prec x$.
+A subset $A \subseteq X$ is stable for $G_P$ if and only if it is an antichain of the poset.
 Hence, $\SSP(G_P)$ is the \demph{chain polytope} of $P$ originally introduced by R.~Stanley in \cite{Stanley1986}.

-Our Theorem~\ref{RP1skeleton} gives a description of the $1$-skeleton of the chain polytope of a finite poset.
-To our knowledge this description is new.